 We are living in the aftermath of the spectacular stock market boom of the 1990s, a boom that generated irrational exuberance about the outlook for the stock market.
 A public attitude of exaggerated expectations about the stock market is still with us, and probably accounts for a good portion of the support for personal accounts.
+Those who rely heavily on the past U.S. experience for their expectations for the future might find attractive a life-cycle account that is even more heavily into the stock market in the younger years, such as the aggressive life-cycle account considered here or even more aggressive than that.
+But we have seen that the aggressive life-cycle portfolio entails serious risks too; moreover the correlation of these risks to the labor income risks will have to be a central consideration.

-In thinking about the redesign of Social Security, it would be better to get away from thinking about chasing past returns and instead focus more on the theoretical fundamentals that underlie Social Security.
+In thinking about the redesign of Social Security, it is important not to focus on chasing past returns and instead focus more on the theoretical fundamentals that underlie Social Security.
 From this perspective, the government's offering margin credit to the general public, thereby duplicating a service that is already available from the private sector, should not be the focal point of discussions.
 There are some important theoretical justifications for the government's providing a Social Security system, if not margin credit.

 Notably, a justification for a pay-as-you-go Social Security system is that the private sector cannot allow people to share risks across generations effectively, since children, and unborn future children, cannot make financial contracts.
-We could redesign the existing Social Security system to do a better job of managing such intergenerational risk than it does today.
-But this justification for Social Security would not appear to offer a reason for the government to get involved in margin lending.
+We could redesign the existing Social Security system to do a better job of managing such intergenerational risk than it does today.16 But this justification for Social Security would not appear to offer a reason for the government to get involved in margin lending.